BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_props_state.erb.md

 # Props and State

 React.js allows reusable code to be created that can be applied to anywhere, partial code that can be applied to anywhere specified.
-There are three data structures that allow React.js to do this in addition to component:
+There are two data structures that allow React.js to do this in addition to component:

 * Prop